Podcast Marketing Strategy: The Podcast Discoverability Triangle

 Sure, but we also have to make someone laugh or cry; reel in shock or empathize so deeply that the listener’s first reaction is “I have to tell someone about this” – and that “someone” will often be “people like us”, i.e. people like the listener and people like you the host/creator.

-Your content has to be so powerfully aligned with your listener that they simply have to be the one to tell “people like us” about it.
+Your content has to be so powerfully aligned with your listener that they simply have to be the ones to tell “people like us” about it.

-Your content doesn’t have to appeal to everyone, your content must be targeted and focused solely on those with whom you created your podcast for in the first place.
+Your content doesn’t have to appeal to everyone, your content must be targeted and focused solely on those for whom you created your podcast in the first place.

 Be something to someone rather than nothing to everyone.

 Word of mouth is one of the most powerful methods of growing & marketing anything and so, we must cultivate that.